 Wool is an excellent insulator against both heat and cold.
-Wool fiber has a natural crimp, which is the technical name for the tiny little waves along the length of the fiber; the spaces created by the waves trap pockets of air.
-A woolen jumper or blanket therefore, will do a much better job of keeping you warm in the winter than an acrylic one.
+Wool fibre has a natural crimp, which is the technical name for the tiny little waves along the length of the fiber; the spaces created by the waves trap pockets of air.
+A woollen jumper or blanket therefore, will do a much better job of keeping you warm in the winter than an acrylic one.

-3) Natural fibers can be good for sensitive skins
+3) Natural fibres can be good for sensitive skins

 4) Natural fibers are a renewable resource